NicoJanE/PY-Flask-FastApi-Template-WSL-Stack/Howtos/Setup.md

 - Open the Run and Debug tab in VS Code.
 - From the configuration dropdown, select **Debug Flask App**.
 - When VS Code starts the server, it will display a link to the running web app — click the link to open it in your browser.

+> **Python Interpreter Selection:** On first run, VS Code may prompt you to select a Python interpreter.
+Choose the one in the virtual environment: `~/venv/bin/python`.
+>
+> *Note: Unfortunately, VS Code sometimes ignores the `python.defaultInterpreterPath` setting in `settings.json`, requiring manual selection.*

 <br><br>
 <div align="center"> ─── ✦ ───